fbpx

 How to teach your children to read and love it!

 Read them bedtime stories.
 I personally fell in love with reading and stories, when I was but a child.
-My mom would read bed time stories for me and my brother going to sleep.
+My mom would read bedtime stories for me and my brother going to sleep.
 Memories I will forever have are of us sitting next to her on her bed as she read stories of child characters like us who had crazy adventures, after which we would say our bedtime prayer and go to sleep.

 Before I knew it I would read stories for myself.
-I fell in love with Nancy drew and her uncanny knack for solving mysteries, the famous five’s ability to make everything alright in the end, and the secret seven’s never-ending roller coaster adventures.
-I read stories about ponies and princesses, and everything that a ten year old girl wants to become in her imagination.
+I fell in love with Nancy Drew and her uncanny knack for solving mysteries, the Famous Five’s ability to make everything alright in the end, and the Secret Seven’s never-ending roller coaster adventures.
+I read stories about ponies and princesses, and everything that a ten-year-old girl wants to become in her imagination.

 Read to Them.
 Make it a habit at night to either read a small adventure book, or even a small part of a bigger book, like a chapter to keep them in suspense until the next day.